MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

 ## Create DLP policy process

-In these steps, we'll add SharePoint and Salesforce to the **Business** data only data group of a DLP policy.
-If a person who is part of the DLP policy's environment creates an app that shares data between SharePoint or Salesforce and any service in the **Non-business** data allowed data group, the app will not be allowed to connect.

 In this example walkthrough, we'll create a tenant-level DLP policy.
 We will add SharePoint and Salesforce to the Business data group of a DLP policy.
 We will also add Facebook and Twitter to the Blocked data group.
 We will leave the remaining connectors in the **Non-Business** data group.
 We will then exclude test environments from the scope of this policy and apply it on the remaining environments such as default and production environments in the tenant.

 Once this policy is saved, any Power App or Power Automate maker who is part of the DLP policy's environment can create an app or a flow that shares data between SharePoint or Salesforce.
-Any service in the **Non-business** data group, will not be allowed to establish connections.
-Similarly, makers will not be able to add Facebook and Twitter connectors in any app or flow.
+Any Power App or Power Automate resource having an existing connection with a connector in the **Non-business** data group, will not be allowed to establish connections with SharePoint or Salesforce connectors and vice versa.
+Also, these makers will not be able to add Facebook and Twitter connectors to any Power App or Power Automate resource.

 1. In Power Platform admin center, select **Data policies** > **New policy** to start the New Policy process.